AvaAvarai/AvaAvarai/README.md

 - 👋 Salutations friend, my name is Alice Williams (@AvaAvarai).
 - 👀 My interests are in cybersecurity, operating systems, programming language design, computer architechture, and graphics programming.
 - 🌱 I study computer science and applied mathematics in a double major at Central Washington University.
-- 💞️ I’m open to collaboratation on any open-source software solutions related to my personal interests.
+- 💞️ I am always open to collaboratation on any open-source software solutions related to my personal interests.
 - :computer: I have worked as a server administrator, a web-developer, and a full-stack engineer.
 - :writing_hand: Currently I am a student again and a student researcher in the CWU Visual Knowledge Discovery and Imaging Lab.
 - :microscope: I am actively helping to conduct additional undergraduate academic research in cybersecurity education cloud infrastructure.